PATRIK-RCOS/PATRIK/Research/Microcontroller-Jacob/Microcontroller_DevKit.md

     * STM32H745ZIT6 current chip price: $11.05
     * STM32H755ZIT6 current chip price: $12.52
 * For this project, we will not be implementing any security features that will require the utilization of cryptographic acceleration.
 So for this reason, we will be going forward with a dev board that utilizes the STM32H745ZI chip to save on cost.
-# Tasks for this week:
-* Research how to implement a DDS (direct digital synthesis) module with the STM32
-* Implement a basic UI system with the controller Alex will eventually give
-* Continue dev board research
-* Find something that I personally like with the pixie kit